 I never really believed that.

-As an electricity geek I knew about things like baseload energy, and that certain pieces of equipment and appliances are always using power.
-If those aren’t replaced with more energy-efficient appliances they can drive up your bill and you’ll have no clear explanation for it.
+As an electricity geek I knew about things like baseload energy, and that certain equipment and appliances are always using power.
+If those aren’t replaced with more energy-efficient appliances they drive up your bill and you’ll have no clear explanation for it.
 I never had an easy way of proving this to my father.

 ONB: Can you tell us a bit about this NB Power pilot project?

 I should mention the NBIF as well.
 We were lucky enough to capture second prize in their Breakthru Program.
 They were the first investment in our company and we’ve received great financial mentorship from them.
-They’ve been there to help bring our innovation to the next level.

 ONB: We often mention the strong entrepreneurial ecosystem in New Brunswick.
 We like to think the resources are there for people that have that great idea.